darkmiru/mocker-data-generator/changelog/index.md

 ## (1.1.1)
 - Added RandExpJs generator
 - Improve test system (I know im improving it! =P)
+- ***Breaking Change***: the older versions aren´t compatible with this module, the way to generate the data are changed:
 ## (1.1.0)
 - Added casualJs
 - Added self option